**This is an updated post**

 Construction management involves highly technical work, including:

-Construction manager jobs are based on both full time and flexible part time employment.
-According to JobOutlook, from the Department of Employment, full time employees work between 35 and 45 hours a week on average, and earn approximately $1700 a week before tax.
-Part time employees work approximately 16 to 20 hours a week with a pro rata salary.
+Construction Manager jobs are based on both full time and flexible part time employment.
+According to JobOutlook, from the Department of Employment, full time employees work 48 hours a week, and the average salary for a Construction Manager is $3450.

 Like building jobs, construction manager jobs are male-dominated, but there are many roles available for women interested in working within this particular field.

-Working as a builder or a construction manager means entering a workforce that values its employees and their particular skills.
-With an excellent outlook for growth and increasing numbers of jobs available, the building and construction industry could provide you with a stable job that’s also enjoyable, challenging and interesting.
+Working as a Builder or a Construction Manager means entering a workforce that values its employees and their particular skills.
+With a positive outlook for growth ,and increasing numbers of jobs available, the building and construction industry could provide you with a stable job that’s also enjoyable, challenging and interesting.